t07902301/LESS/README.md

 ## Data Selection Pipeline

-**Since several datasets and checkpoints may be needed, I created new bash files to automate the running process.**
+**Since several datasets and checkpoints are needed for either LESS experiment reproduction or running new pipelines, I created new bash files to make the process more convenient.**

 ### Step 1: Warmup training in [warmup.sh](warmup.sh)
 To enhance downstream performance from data selection, it's crucial to start with a warmup training step.
 This involves selecting a small portion of your entire dataset to train using the LoRA method.
 Follow these steps for effective warmup training: